Are you seeking an Integrative Health Care Plan for Multiple Sclerosis (MS)?

 Psychoneuroimmunology is a new field of study that investigates how mind states, such as excessive worry, overt anger, pain or anxiety can end up disrupting immune function by triggering an influx of stress hormones and pro-inflammatory cytokines.
 Stress can be linked as a potential trigger to many health conditions.
 It may then come as no surprise that mindfulness techniques such as deep breathing, yoga, meditation, exercise or tai chi have been shown to reduce inflammatory markers in the body.
 Our Naturopaths can recommend specific mindfulness therapies for you and assist you in implementing these strategies into your daily life.
 As well as this, certain nutrients and herbs can support the adrenal glands and the nervous system to cope with the physiological effects of stress.
 Learn more about the Naturopathic Approach to Stress Management.

 Further to this, supporting nerve health and function and cellular detoxification are also important in the natural treatment of MS.

-If you have any questions about treatment, we encourage all new clients to book in for a FREE assessment consultation with one of our Naturopaths.
+If you have any questions about treatment, we encourage all new clients to book in for a free 15 minute discovery call with one of our Naturopaths.
 We would be humbled to work with you.
 Phone (07) 5458 4800 to book an appointment or contact Integrated Wellness Clinic here.

 We would love to see you in our Brisbane Naturopath Clinic, Gold Coast Naturopath our Sunshine Coast Naturopath Integrative Medicine Clinics in both Mooloolaba and Caloundra.
 Our Mooloolaba Clinic also offers the care of an Integrative Doctor.
 Alternatively, no matter where you are, we can offer naturopathy services by phone or skype consultations and provide nutritional supplementation and pathology testing advice.